EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/A_Pizza_Metrics.md

 #
 ### 6. What was the maximum number of pizzas delivered in a single order?
-- Here we want the max number of pizzas `delivered` in a single order
+- Here we want the max number of pizzas `delivered` in a single order.
-  - So we need a `WHERE` clause to filter only orders where `pickup_time IS NOT NULL` (order was not cancelled)
+  - So we need a `WHERE` clause to filter only orders where `pickup_time IS NOT NULL` (order was not cancelled).
 - Then we can use `SELECT TOP 1`, and `ORDER by the COUNT of pizza_id in DESCENDING order` (largest count first) to get the max count of pizzas delivered.

 ```sql